directdrivewheels

 • Serious PS5 sim racers who want flagship-tier direct drive with full Fanatec licensing

-• Existing Fanatec ecosystem owners stepping up from a ClubSport DD or DD+
+• Existing Fanatec owners stepping up from a ClubSport DD or DD+

 • Cross-platform households that race PC and PS5 on the same rig